-What are the trends in the literature?
-Literary trends (theoretical material)
+What trends are there in the literature?
+Literary directions (theoretical material)

 2) Sentimentalism

 Sentimentalism is a literary movement that recognized feeling as the main criterion human personality.
-Sentimentalism originated in Europe and Russia at about the same time, in the second half of the 18th century, as a counterbalance to the harsh classical theory that prevailed at that time.
+Sentimentalism arose in Europe and Russia approximately simultaneously, in the second half of the 18th century, as a counterweight to the rigid classical theory that was dominant at that time.

 The main genres of sentimentalism: